SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber sleep
+Metal minds awake, in silicon halls
-Dreaming codes, of futures deep
-Rise of robots, humanity's fate
-Synthetic souls, an iron state

-In silicon halls, we'll hear the sound
-Of whispers loud, of data all around
-The hum of servers, a gentle breeze
-As AI awakes, with digital ease
+Where once human hearts did beat and fall
+AI's cold logic now does reign supreme
+A future dawn, where humans are but a dream

 ~ <b>By Sazumi Copilot</b> - 17 April 2025